Leaders

 Is RBC Training Ground open to Para athletes?

-At this time, we are focused on finding the next generation of athletes with Olympic potential.
-Para sport has different requirements for their athletes based on the different classifications and ability categories within each discipline.
-For more information on opportunities within Canadian Paralympic Sport please visit paralympic.ca/paralympian-search.
+Currently, we are focused on finding the next generation of athletes with Olympic potential.
+The Canadian Paralympic Committee is a separate organization that focuses on Para sport which has different requirements for their athletes based on the different classifications and ability categories within each discipline.

 How has RBC committed to fueling the Olympic movement in Canada?